The Labour Party was left red-faced yesterday by proposing a solution that had already been rejected by a parliamentary select committee.

 Its justice spokesman Charles Chauvel was trying to solve the issue of police use of hidden cameras, which the Government is addressing with the Video Camera Surveillance Bill under urgency.

 Mr Chauvel prefers the parts of the Search and Surveillance Bill relevant to police surveillance, which has broader political support and has passed select committee scrutiny.

 He posted the Supplementary Order Paper on Labour's blog, but it included several clauses in their form before they were changed by the select committee.

 Attorney-General Chris Finlayson called it "legislative field surgery".

 "Mr Chauvel has promoted his SOP as something which incorporates the results of select committee scrutiny.
+It does not."

 He said even if Mr Chauvel's proposal had included the right clauses, it would be "impossibly complex" to implement.